 Location: Tyrone, OK

-Credits: Dick (Materials Expert + Workshop)
+Collaborators: Dick (Materials Expert + Workshop)

 Taste is a complete branding and Interior Design project for an urban Chinese tea café and shop in San Francisco's Hayes Valley.
 The objective was to introduce the traditions of Chinese tea and lifestyle into this urban fast-paced recreation hub by way of subtle sensory design elements and Feng Shui.